Keeping a journal is a type of creative practice, or a creative habit, that happens to be my number one tool as an artist and creative entrepreneur.

 One thing I’ve learned as an artist and writer is that successful follow though on creative projects is a matter of beginning, over and over again.

-If you struggle with completion, turn it around.
-Make your process and practice about beginning.
+If you struggle with keeping up your journaling, or with completing a journal, turn it around.
+Make your journaling a process and practice about beginning.
 See what happens.

-Using a prompt is a great way to begin.
+Using a prompt is a great way to begin a journal entry.
 And no matter how long you’ve been journaling, prompts can work as a kind to crowbar to get at deeper truths—especially when we write quickly, as fast as we can move our pen.

 Our minds love to solve problems.
 When we give it a prompt to respond to, both our conscious and unconscious mind are activated to search for the “answers” to the questions that the prompts evoke.